lucascavataio/IOs-MemoryGame/README.md

 - Hardened (0.6 seconds)
 - Veteran (0.1 seconds)

-> To play this game you must need XCode and open this proyect on there
+> To play this game you must need XCode and open this project on there